-As the curator of the Sixth Floor Museum Gary Mack holds a role in overseeing exhibits offered for the public.
-However, Mack's feasible desire to use a photograph to assert improbable associations render his opinions untenable.
-Mack attributes in my view more importance to this photograph than reasonable.
-Some who advocate conspiracy have their favorite self-determined important picture as well.
+As the curator of the Sixth Floor Museum Gary Mack holds a role in overseeing exhibits offered for the public's review.
+Yet Mack's feasible desire to use a photograph to assert improbable associations render his opinions untenable.
+Mack attributes in my view more importance to this photograph than reasonable and some who advocate conspiracy have their favorite self-determined important picture as well.
 Yet each hypothesis is often championed by unverifiable claims lacking the required proof.

-"But there’s another photograph that remains relevant and gripping five decades later, in a different way, and relatively few have seen it."
-(Gary Mack- "An End to Conspiracy?)i
+"But there’s another photograph that remains relevant and gripping five decades later, in a different way, and relatively few have seen it."i (Gary Mack)

-All the evidence is important, yet we must be critical in our value of any single item.
-A photograph of Lee Harvey Oswald firing a weapon could support the article's ideas.
-Yet officials do not possess one.
-Nor do they possess a single witness who conclusively identified Lee Harvey Oswald in the sniper's nest.ii Despite speculation of the photograph's importance, it remains one of many used to support a hypothesis.
+All the evidence is important, yet we must be critical in our value of any single item, a photograph of Lee Harvey Oswald firing a weapon could support the article's ideas.
+Yet officials do not possess one, nor do they possess a single witness who conclusively identified Lee Harvey Oswald in the sniper's nest.ii Despite speculation of the photograph's importance, it remains one of many used to support a hypothesis.
 Among the others is the Altgens 6, favored by those who view Oswald among the blurred figures despite the contending evidence and some purport the Moorman photograph contains a hidden assassin too.
 Yet all the photographs mentioned share a common trait, each cannot alone prove or dispute Oswald's guilt and none of these photographs is currently vital.

 Mack again speculates deep inferences without offering sufficient additional proof.
-The photo offers Oswald's belligerence and his feasible attempts to resist arrest.
-Yet many innocent people also have done so, it is not a sign of guilt unless one speculates.
-It proves he was a disruptive and resisted.
-It fails to substantiate Oswald alone murdered President Kennedy.
+The photo offers Oswald's belligerence and his feasible attempts to resist arrest, yet many innocent people also have done so, it is not a sign of guilt unless one speculates.
+It proves he was a disruptive and resisted but fails to substantiate Oswald alone murdered President Kennedy.

 "Does an innocent person start a fight with an armed policeman, then act surprised and angry when the policemen and others defend one of their own?"
 (Gary Mack)